akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/form-field-directives/formFieldList.md

 ## Description

 Extracts all HTTP form fields at once in the original order as (name, value) tuples of type `Map.Entry<String, String>`.
+Data posted from [HTML Forms](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4) is either of type `application/x-www-form-urlencoded` or of type `multipart/form-data`.

 This directive can be used if the exact order of form fields is important or if parameters can occur several times.

 ## Warning